Dance Macabre (film): Plot

-At a secluded dance academy near Saint Petersburg, Madame Gordenko, a stern and wheelchair-bound woman, welcomes a new group of students alongside Anthony, an American dance instructor, and Olga, another teacher.
+At a secluded dance academy near Saint Petersburg, Madame Gordenko, a stern woman who uses a wheelchair, welcomes a new group of students alongside Anthony, an American dance instructor, and Olga, another teacher.
 Among the new arrivals is Jessica Anderson, a young American dancer who captures Anthony's attention due to her uncanny resemblance to his late lover, Svetlana—a Russian ballerina who died in a motorcycle accident in New York.

 Jessica struggles in her first ballet class.
 Her roommate, Claudine, offers to help her practice, but after a quick trip to the spa, Claudine mysteriously disappears.
 Alone in the studio, Jessica dances in her own energetic, rock-infused style.
 Later, she meets Alex, a photographer secretly sneaking into the academy to photograph Anthony and Gordenko.
 The two share a spark, and Jessica joins him for a ride on his motorbike.
 The next day, Olga informs her that Claudine left the academy, though Jessica is unconvinced.

 During a subsequent lesson, Gordenko pairs Jessica with a dancer named Angela.
 Though Jessica still struggles with traditional ballet, Gordenko sees potential in her.
 Later, Jessica finds another student, Ingrid, dancing alone in the attic.
 Ingrid reveals she struggles with addiction.
 Anthony offers Jessica a private lesson to help her improve, which she accepts.

 At a recital featuring male dancers, Angela causes a disruption and is sent offstage by Olga.
 While alone, Angela is murdered—hanged from a rafter by an unseen assailant.
 Jessica begins to sense something is wrong.
 Gordenko hints at Angela's possible disappearance, but Ingrid assures everyone that she's fine.
 The next night, Anthony and Olga take the girls out to a nightclub.
 Jessica meets Alex again, and they share a kiss, which Anthony sees, clearly affected.